garage44/ca11/README.md

 - Privacy; all calls and signalling messages are E2E encrypted
 - Accessibility; open network, all it takes is to open the webphone and start calling
 - Costs; operating a signalling service is extremely cheap; no centralized media pipes required
-- Compatibility; CA11 can use established telephony networks (SIP) when needed
+- Compatibility; CA11 can use existing telephony signalling (SIP)

 ## Install